redblade/confservicedss/README.md

 ### Login

-Finally, when the sql configuration is loaded, navigate to [http://localhost:9000](http://localhost:9000) and login with root/test
+Finally, when the sql configuration is loaded, navigate to [http://localhost:9000](http://localhost:9000) and login.

+The SQL dump_* scripts above have:
+- username: root
+- password: test

 ### Remote debugging